BeameryEdge/sentence-crafter/README.md

 # sentence-crafter

-Components for building sentence autocomplete for natural language configuration building
+Sentence Crafter is a versatile, feature rich component for building complex forms in a natural language style